 In particular, the TA can help you select variables, functions, and a design that follows your plan.
 The TA can also help you understand syntax errors and logic errors.

 Does it get crowded?Yes.
 If you start early on your assignment, you are sure to find lots of available TA hours.
 If you wait until the last minute, you may wait a long time until a TA is free.
-If you come at the last minute, then you are implicitly accepting that this.
+If you come at the last minute, then you are implicitly accepting this.

 What if I want to code without a plan?This is a free country.
 You are free to write a history paper without making an outline.
 You are free to start building a house without drawing up blueprints.
 You are free to drive to California without looking at a map and planning your general route.